Forever MicroRanch Sanctuary

 There are several other animals with their own personal stories living at Forever MicroRanch Sanctuary.

-Not only did we love on animals, we also did some necessary farm work, raking up old straw, and manure, and basic upkeep of the area.
+Not only did we visit with a few animal residents, we also did some necessary farm work, raking up old straw, and manure, and basic upkeep of the area.

 Often times, we don’t think about how much work is involved in responsibly caring for a small group of animals.